On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups

 If $M$ is a $k\mbG$-module for $\mbG$ of type $E_7$, and $H$ is a finite subgroup of $\mbG$, then $H$ is a \emph{blueprint} for $M$ if there is a closed, positive-dimensional subgroup of $\mbG$ stabilizing exactly the same subspaces of $M$ stabilized by $H$.
-If $H$ is a blueprint for a module $M$, then either $H$ is strongly imprimitive or it stabilizes the same subspaces of $M$ as $\mbG$ itself \cite[Corollary 3.3]{craven2019un}.
+If $H$ is a blueprint for a module $M$ then $H$ is either strongly imprimitive or stabilizes the same subspaces of $M$ as $\mbG$ itself \cite[Corollary 3.3]{craven2019un}.

 Our notation for modules and their structures is as in previous papers in this series \cite{craven2015un,craven2019un,craven2020un}.
 Let $H$ be a finite group.
 We will generally label simple $kH$-modules by their dimension, for example $10$ for a $10$-dimensional module.
 If there are two $10$-dimensional modules that are dual to one another, write $10$ and $10^*$ for the two modules, and if they are self-dual write $10_1$ and $10_2$.
 If $M$ is a $kH$-module, write $P(M)$ for its projective cover.
 We use `$/$' to distinguish between socle layers of a module, so that a module $1,5/10$ has socle $10$ and second socle $1\oplus 5$.
 If $L$ is a subgroup of $H$, write $M{\downarrow_L}$ for the restriction of the $kH$-module $M$ to $L$.
 Write $S^i(M)$ and $\Lambda^i(M)$ for the $i$th symmetric and exterior power of $M$ respectively.